galasa-dev/webui/README.md

 In such cases, you can do either of the following:

 - (Only availble to the Manual Approach) Tell the Web UI to trust servers if their certificates are in the local host system certificate store.
-Set an environment variable `export NODE_USE_SYSTEM_CA=1` which tells the UI to ignore certificate errors and trust server certificates if they are in the local system keychain.
+Set an environment variable `export NODE_USE_SYSTEM_CA=1` which tells the UI to trust server certificates if they are in the local system keychain.
 Then re-start the web UI.
 This is OK for development purposes, but it is not advised to use this technique on a production deployment of a UI.

 - Tell the Web UI to trust servers using a specific set of certificates.